Sure Dividend

 Valuation & Expected Returns

-Our fair value estimate is a P/FFO ratio of 14, making the stock undervalued right now.
+Our fair value estimate is a P/FFO ratio of 14, making the stock undervalued.

 The current dividend yield is well above the S&P 500 average, and the company has done an excellent job growing the dividend payout over time.